-The weather outside is starting to warm up, which has many of us eager to exchange our winter coats for t-shirts and flip flops.
-The warm weather can also cause some of us to have a bit of anxiety as we begin trying to plan how we will keep our children safe and entertained during the break.
+Summer is quickly approaching, which is causing many of us to daydream about laying by the pool and BBQ’s with friends.
+The long school break can also cause many of us to panic as we try to figure out how we will keep our children safe and entertained during the summer months.

 - Connects children of diverse backgrounds with the outdoors

 - Offers financial assistance- deadline to apply is April 15th

 - cityWILD cultivates deep connections between youth and the natural world, working with them to develop their full potential and achieve their wildest dreams.

 - OWL’s summer programs offer an immersive Science, Technology, Engineering and Math (STEM), leadership, and community-building experience to students at local schools.